What is a search warrant?

 There is a lot to say about warrants and their history that is unknown to the general public.
 For instance, most people don’t know that this prohibition against warrantless searches did not apply to the states until Mapp v.
 Ohio, 367 U.S. 643 (1969), or that the remedy for violating this prohibition was originally civil, rather than excluding the evidence under Weeks v.
 United States, 232 U.S. 383 (1914).

 There are many exceptions to this requirement, like the good-faith exception, automobile exception, the search incident to arrest doctrine, exigent circumstances, the inventory exception, etc. Legal scholars have warned that the exceptions have swallowed the rule against warrantless searches and seizures.
 There is probably no richer area of law than Fourth Amendment jurisprudence.

 Although the recent execution of the search warrant on Paul Manafort’s home was unexpected, nothing being reported would amount to a gross abuse of power.
 Mr. Manafort’s attorney protested the execution of the search warrant as an “extraordinary invasion of privacy” but that really doesn’t have any legal significance in this context.
 All searches and seizures are an invasion of privacy to one extent or another.
 Nor is there any need to “exhaustless intrusive methods” prior to seeking and executing a search warrant.

 Nevada, like all states, has to follow the United States Constitution and its minimum standards for searching and seizing property.
 It has also has its own version of the Fourth Amendment in the Nevada Constitution in Article 1, section 18 which is almost word for word the same as the Fourth Amendment.

 Have you been served with a warrant?
-Contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation.
+Contact the Las Vegas criminal defense attorneys at Hinds Injury Law Las Vegas for a free consultation.